ModelSignature/python-sdk/README.md

 ## Quick Start

 Embed a feedback link directly into your model using LoRA fine-tuning.
-Users can ask "Where can I report issues?" and get your feedback page URL: works anywhere your model is deployed.
+Users can ask "Where can I report issues?" and get your feedback page URL - works anywhere your model is deployed.

 ```python
 import modelsignature as msig